 The Lotus Gospel

 A most important Text in the Mahayana Buddhism of extensive and populous regions of East Asia.

 This may be available as The Lotus of the Wonderful Law - a translation by W.E.
 Soothill and published by Curzon Press of Richmond, Surrey, England.

 A number of quotations from the Chuang Tzu appear in our "Central" spiritual insights section and our "Other" spiritual insights section.

-The Perennial Philosophy, by Aldous Huxley - online link is a book similar in content to the "age-of-the-sage" Web site.
+The Perennial Philosophy, is a book similar in content to the "age-of-the-sage" Web site.